-In all exams etc. a standard page is defined as containing 2,400 keystrokes including spaces and footnotes.
+For all exams, etc., a standard page is defined as 2,100 keystrokes including spaces and footnotes.
 This does not include front page, table of contents, bibliography and appendices.
 The appendices will not be assessed.

 The requirements on the scope of written assignments and the correlation between the number of members of a group and the scope of projects are specified in the description of the individual exams.